-- Provide data to local, state, and national public health agencies so they can plan and measure the effectiveness of programs and make decisions about the use of resources. - Provide data to state agencies to help them conduct their - Provide certified copies of birth, death, and marriage records to lowans and other entitled people to establish eligibility for many benefits, including U.S. citizenship. - Provide a database to monitor progress on health objectives, identify emerging health issues, and support policy development.
+- Provide data to local, state, and national public health agencies so they can plan and measure the effectiveness of programs and make decisions about the use of resources. - Provide data to state agencies to help them conduct their official duties. - Provide certified copies of birth, death, and marriage records to lowans and other entitled people to establish eligibility for many benefits, including U.S. citizenship.

-Which Iowa Public Health Goals

-are we working to achieve?
+▶ Which Iowa Public Health Goals are we working to achieve?